hoanglongcao/VUB-EZProxy-Redirect/README.md

 5. Log in with your VUB library account credentials.
 6. You will be automatically redirected to the original academic resource with full-text access.

-With VUB EZProxy Redirect, you can easily access the full-text content of academic articles and databases from anywhere in the world, without having to manually log in to the VUB library website.
+With VUB EZProxy Redirect, you can easily access the full-text content of academic articles and databases from anywhere in the world, without having to manually go to the VUB library website or typing myezproxy.